 The Lighthouse SEO check

-The latest addition to Lighthouse is a basic SEO check.
-With this check, you can run a simple SEO audit to uncover basics SEO issues a site may have.
+Lighthouse doesn’t do just performance, it also has an accessibility test, suggestions on improving your site based on best practices and a PWA analysis.
+Another cool Lighthouse features is the basic SEO check.
+With this check, you can run a simple SEO audit to uncover basic SEO issues a site may have.
 It gives you suggestions to fix them as well.
 Since Lighthouse runs locally in your browser, you can run the checks on your staging environment as well.

 Currently, Lighthouse checks: